A Great Way Of Becoming A Better Language Learner

 After a time, from the responses various students gave me (and dictionaries were still not allowed for this exercise), it became clear that there were two quite different types of responses to trying to understand the words that were causing difficulties.

 When a difficult word came up, there were students who instinctively wanted to compare the unknown word with a word they already knew and define it from that perspective, that is more or less of that meaning.
-So for “marvellous” one guess a student came back with a guess of “surprising”.
+So for “marvellous” one guess, a student came back with a guess of “surprising”.
 When we went back to the text we could all see that in fact in the text marvellous had a positive quality to it.
 From that, some people adjusted their guesses to “very surprising”.
-The possibility of their being a word, which was different to the previous one, did not come readily for some.
+The possibility of there being a word, which was different from the previous one, did not come ready for some.
 In fact, there was some difficulty letting go of this meaning of “surprise”.
-Of course the problem could have been with the understanding of surprising…but that proved not to be the case.
+Of course, the problem could have been with the understanding of surprising…but that proved not to be the case.

 The difference between how these two kinds of learners approached the problem at hand has a lot to do with their ability to entertain the unknown, to be open and vulnerable.
 It did not appear to me to be anything to do with their learning style but more to do with who they were as a person.